(Last updated )

 Our data showed that a significant proportion of the highest performers all sought help during year 12 and didn’t ‘go it alone’.
 Specifically, 70% of students who achieved a 99+ ATAR had 1 or more tutors for Year 12 and 66% sought outside of class support from their teachers.

 Help is always available, we just need to ask for it.
 We encourage everyone, not just those aiming for the highest results to be self-aware and self-assess to ensure you have the support you need to be your best.
+Browse VCE tutors or HSC tutors to compare profiles, reviews and rates, then build a week-by-week plan.

 Conclusion